 Blueberries is a fully licensed Cannabis producer in Latin America focusing on cultivating, processing, and supplying medicinal-grade Cannabis oil extracts, premium medical flowers, and related products.
+Additionally, the Company distributes functional supplements, wellness products, and innovative natural ingredients.
 The common shares of the Company are listed on the Canadian Securities Exchange (the "CSE") under the symbol "CNSX: BBM", in U.S.A on the OTC Markets ("OTC: BBRRF"), and in Germany on the Frankfurt Bourse ("FRA: 10A").